clampz/ocr_project/README.md

 backgroundValue = 0
 ```
 where the target array should be an array of length equal to the number of characters
- used in your training set and where the background value should be a pixel RGB value which
+ used in your training set, and where the background value should be a pixel RGB value which
 can be found using the python PIL method *getpixel(xPos, yPos)* for an image object.

 **some more description of project organization**

-the majority of the project goal is the implementation of
+The majority of the project goal is the implementation of
 error back propagation training of a neural network. that code is in the
-propagate module. then there's image preprocessing which mostly happens in the
+propagate module.
+Then there's image preprocessing which mostly happens in the
-capture module. the high level image manipulation happens in the main module.
+capture module.
+The high level image manipulation happens in the main module.

-the *components* section at the bottom of this readme depicts the namespace in the src as a collection of trees by module name at the root
+The *components* section at the bottom of this readme depicts the namespace in the src as a collection of trees with the module name at the root.

-the following sources are the inspiration for the code
+The following sources are the inspiration for the code
 i've written and the resources that i have used to understand
 the fundamentals of my implementation.